CDLUC3/ezid/templates/doc/apidoc.2.rst

 CrossRef registration
 ---------------------

-A DOI identifier may be registered with `CrossRef`_ in addition to being registered with `DataCite`_, thereby making it available to CrossRef's indexing and linking services.  **Note:** to take advantage of this, both the identifier shoulder and the user making the request must be enabled for CrossRef registration by an EZID administrator.
+A DOI identifier may be registered with `CrossRef`_ `\ `:ext-icon: in addition to being registered with `DataCite`_ `\ `:ext-icon:, thereby making it available to CrossRef's indexing and linking services.
+**Note:** to take advantage of this, both the identifier shoulder and the user making the request must be enabled for CrossRef registration by an EZID administrator.
 In addition, the user must have an account with CrossRef.

 Once registered, an identifier cannot be removed from CrossRef.
 If the identifier's status is set to unavailable (recall `Identifier